 "There's a lot to talk about here.
 First of all, Thai food isn't inherently all that spicy.
-Chilies aren't used for heat in Thailand.
+Chiles aren't used for heat in Thailand.
 They're used for flavor, to balance dishes, and potentially to kill bacteria.
-Chilies have only really been in Thailand since the late 17th century or early 18th century.
-And when chili is used, it's not the same kind in every dish.
+Chiles have only really been in Thailand since the late 17th century or early 18th century.
+And when chile is used, it's not the same kind in every dish.

 Myth #2: Thai food is greasy